jaekwonpark/hugo/docs/content/templates/variables.md

 Also available is `.Hugo` which has the following:

 **.Hugo.Generator** Meta tag for the version of Hugo that generated the site.
-Highly recommended to be included by default in all theme headers so we can start to track Hugo usage and popularity. e.g. `<meta name="generator" content="Hugo 0.13" />`<br>
+Highly recommended to be included by default in all theme headers so we can start to track the usage and popularity of Hugo.
+Unlike other variables it outputs a **complete** HTML tag, e.g. `<meta name="generator" content="Hugo 0.15" />`<br>
 **.Hugo.Version** The current version of the Hugo binary you are using e.g. `0.13-DEV`<br>
 **.Hugo.CommitHash** The git commit hash of the current Hugo binary e.g. `0e8bed9ccffba0df554728b46c5bbf6d78ae5247`<br>
 **.Hugo.BuildDate** The compile date of the current Hugo binary formatted with RFC 3339 e.g. `2002-10-02T10:00:00-05:00`<br>